-CannDelta, in partnership with the Business of Cannabis, has released a 10-article series entitled “So, you want to open a cannabis retail store?” aimed at preparing prospective cannabis retailers with the tools and resources needed to open their cannabis retail store.
-This series covers everything from initial planning, estimated start-up costs, the licensing process, location selection, staff hiring, inventory management, and much more.
+CannDelta, in partnership with the Business of Cannabis, has released a 10-article series entitled “So, you want to open a cannabis retail store?” aimed at preparing prospective cannabis retailers with the tools and resources needed follow their dream in into dispensary operations and ownership.
+This series covers the initial planning, estimated start-up costs, the licensing process, location selection. and zoning criteria, staffing and employee contracts, inventory management, and much more.
 The goal of the series is to empower prospective cannabis retailers with the knowledge and resources needed to change their mindset from “one day” to “day one.”

 Throughout this series, you will hear from leading voices in the industry, including current and prospective retailers, along with a multitude of ancillary service providers such as realtors, interior designers, security integrators, financial institutions, insurance brokers, and lawyers.
 This will be your one-stop guide to getting started.